abehara2/Doc-Scanner/README.md

 ### How it works

-The script utilizes ```OpenCV```, a popular library used in robotics for image processing.
+The script utilizes ```OpenCV```, a popular library used in robotics for image processing, as well as ```numpy```.
 First the script reads in an image from a local directory and converts the image to grayscale to reduce the size and detail of the image.

 <img src="./images/original.png"
      align="center"